 Our collective prayers that seem to go unanswered, I think will be answered in one way or another.
 I don’t know how, but as this issue is coming more and more to light, you know the #metoo movement and so many things have happened that will enable us to really see the truth come out.

-It’s such a difficult thing, and I want you to know that if you feel like you’re prayers aren’t being answered, just know that there is a whole contagion of women who are praying who feel the same way, and I don’t think God is ignoring all of us.
-He loves us and He’s preparing something for us that is much better than we could ever imagine.
+It’s such a difficult thing.
+And I want you to know that if you feel like you’re prayers aren’t being answered, just know that there is a whole contagion of women who are praying who feel the same way.
+And I don’t think God is ignoring all of us.
+He loves us.
+He’s preparing something for us that is much better than we could ever imagine.

 I’d just like to thank Kelly for coming on today’s episode.